COTI Contributions - MAKING IT ALL WORK...

 Working with you, the residents and friends of Sanibel - and with the city government and other island organizations - COTI endeavors to help keep Sanibel the very special place that it is.

-Below is a list of COTI achievements that have been accomplished in just this way...
+Below is a list of COTI contributions that have been accomplished in just this way...

-- Was instrumental in Council's passage of the City's first comprehensive post-disaster build-back ordinance.
+- Post-Disaster Build-Back.
+Was instrumental in Council's passage of the City's first comprehensive post-disaster build-back ordinance.
 Now, even owners of non-conforming properties will have the right to build back following a natural disaster.

-- Supported and lobbied for the “Dark Skies” ordinance which brought Sanibel's outdoor lighting code up to the standards of other progressive communities.
+- Dark Skies.
+Supported and lobbied for the “Dark Skies” ordinance which brought Sanibel's outdoor lighting code up to the standards of other progressive communities.
 More recently, COTI opposed a five-year delay in implementing those standards and secured agreement for a more reasonable period of three years.

 - Forever Green.
-Successfully lobbied for the “Forever Green” ordinance, which requires that certain City lands cannot be sold or disposed of without prior voter approval.
+Successfully lobbied for the “Forever Green” charter amendment, which requires that environmentally sensitive City lands cannot be sold or disposed of without prior voter approval.

-- Opposed the creation of a major resort and shopping center at the intersection of Bailey Road and Periwinkle.
+- Pond Apple Park.
+Opposed the creation of a major resort and shopping center at the intersection of Bailey Road and Periwinkle.
 The shopping center plan was abandoned and subsequently, after a voter referendum, the City acquired the tract, which is now Pond Apple Park.

-- Actively supported revisions to the Land Development Code which provide the essential ground rules for redevelopment of aging structures in the Resort Housing District.
+- Resort Redevelopment/ Actively supported revisions to the Land Development Code which provide the essential ground rules for redevelopment of aging structures in the Resort Housing District.

 - Challenged Oversized Mixed Use Project.
-Opposed an oversized mixed-use (residential and commercial) project for the former Nave property which would have necessitated weakening of key provisions of the Sanibel Plan and Land Development Code.
+Opposed an oversized mixed-use (residential and commercial) project for the former Nave property, which would have necessitated weakening key provisions of the Sanibel Plan and Land Development Code.

-- Supported two well-qualified, first-time candidates for City Council in 2009.
-Had it not done so, the three incumbents would have been unopposed, and there would have been no public airing of the issues facing the City.
-Competition for elective office is the very lifeblood of a democratic society, because it stirs public debate.
+- Endorsements COTI supports well-qualified candidates for City Council, not only to urge their election, but also to encourage open debate and the public airing of issues facing the City.
+Competition for elective office is the very lifeblood of a democratic society, because it stirs such debate.

 COTI is eager to work with all those who wish to keep Sanibel the very special place that it is.
 We welcome your input and participation to this end.
 Click here to send us your thoughts.